pupsette/CompactJson/README.md

 1. All public fields
 2. All public properties (with public getter and setter)
 3. Properties and fields with the `[JsonProperty]` attribute

+The property or field name is kept as-is.
+If you want to use a different name when converting to JSON, you have to assign it using the `[JsonProperty("myCustomName")]` attribute.

 :heavy_exclamation_mark: Trying to parse into a `readonly` field will throw an exception during deserialization.
 Also parsing into a property without setter will fail.